 For gaming businesses like SciPlay, these aforementioned costs typically include royalties to sports leagues or celebrities featured in games, fees paid to Alphabet or Apple for games downloaded in their digital app stores, and data center and bandwidth expenses associated with delivering games over the internet.
 After paying for these expenses, SciPlay had $0.69 for every $1 in revenue to invest in marketing, talent, and the development of new products and services.

 SciPlay's gross margins have been stable over the past year, averaging 69.3%.
 These robust unit economics, driven by the company's asset-lite business model and strong pricing power, are higher than its peer group and allow SciPlay to make more investments in product and marketing.

 User Acquisition Efficiency

-Earnings & Free Cash Flow
+Profitability & Free Cash Flow

-Investors typically look at a company’s operating income to get a sense of how profitable a core business is.
-Adjusted EBITDA is the most common profitability metric for consumer internet companies, similar to operating profit, but removes various one time or non-cash expenses to give a more normalized measure of profitability.
+Investors frequently analyze operating income to understand a business's core profitability.
+Similar to operating income, adjusted EBITDA is the most common profitability metric for consumer internet companies because it removes various one-time or non-cash expenses, offering a more normalized view of a company's profit potential.

-Key Takeaways from SciPlay's Q1 Results
+Key Takeaways from SciPlay's Q2 Results

 Is Now The Time?

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
-We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.
+We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.